The School of Biological Sciences

 Our 42 full-time faculty members work collaboratively, incorporating multiple disciplines and organizational levels.

 Our graduate students specialize within the broad world of biology by creating their own individualized program of study.
-Our undergraduates get a strong background in fundamentals of life sciences and allow them to specialize to meet their career goals.
+Our undergraduates get a strong background in fundamentals of life sciences that allow them to specialize to meet their career goals.

 Our distinguished faculty work hand-in-hand with our students.
 We get our students out of the textbook and into real-world education experiences.
 They use human cadavers as learning tools and apply hands-on field research to fascinating problems at Cedar Point Biological Station, our students will learn by doing.

-Our classrooms at the University of Nebraska-Lincoln – as well as the field station, research centers and labs – offer our students and faculty access to cutting edge space and technology.
+Our classrooms at the University of Nebraska-Lincoln – as well as the field station, research centers and labs – offer our students and faculty access to cutting edge facilities and technology.
 We offer competitive research and teaching assistantships that prepare students for successful careers in a variety of professional sectors.